NelminDev/NDCore/usage/menu/SimpleMenu.md

 ## Overview

-A convenient implementation of the Menu interface that handles most of the boilerplate code for creating interactive menus in NDCore.
+An abstract implementation of the Menu interface that handles most of the boilerplate code for creating interactive menus in NDCore.
+This class must be extended, and the `onSetItems()` method must be implemented by subclasses.

 ## Key Features